darkrelics/eidolon-engine/documentation/FLUTTER-REVIEW.md

 **Missing Features:** 0 (all features aligned with backend capabilities) **Incomplete Implementations:** 0

 **Key Finding:** The Flutter frontend is well-architected, properly implemented, and has no bugs.
-Current issues: inventory showing UUIDs (backend get_inventory issue), currency display pending Flutter integration (backend now sends data as of 2025-10-19).
+Inventory display resolved (2025-10-21) with ItemRepository implementation.
+All major features working.

 ---